Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Evaluation

 \subsection{Energy Efficiency}

 Another important aspect of LLM inference is energy efficiency, which directly affects serving cost.
 Table \ref{tab:energy} lists the geomean energy efficiency of the GPU-FPGA system and the baseline for each method mentioned in Section \ref{sec:latency}.
-Overall, the GPU-FPGA system can achieve $1.11-1.61\times$ lower energy for sparse attention, $1.07-1.21\times$ for RAG, $4.66\times$ for MemAgent, and $1.65\times$ for Memory as Context.
-Furthermore, energy efficiency improvements generally increase with memory size, except for DeepSeek Attention and LServe due to the decreasing performance after 1M tokens for HBM access (stop at $1.43\times$ and $1.07\times$ respectively).
-The energy efficiency improvement does not solely come from the speedup: the FPGA kernels generally have a lower operating power than the corresponding GPU kernels (Appendix \ref{sec:result_extra_1}).
+Overall, the GPU-FPGA system can shrink the energy cost by $1.11-1.61\times$ for sparse attention, $1.07-1.21\times$ for RAG, $4.66\times$ for MemAgent, and $1.65\times$ for Memory as Context.
+Furthermore, energy efficiency improvements generally increase with memory size, except for DeepSeek Attention and LServe due to the diminishing performance after 1M tokens for HBM access (stop at $1.43\times$ and $1.07\times$ respectively).
+The energy reduction does not solely come from the speedup: the FPGA kernels have a lower operating power than the corresponding GPU kernels (Appendix \ref{sec:result_extra_1}).